 The town of Bassano del Grappa is on the banks of the Brenta River, along the PreAlp foothills.
-And seems like the town is attractive with its streets, houses with frescoes and arcades that border the squares.
-First of all, in this town there is a covered bridge that is one of the most important monuments of Italy.
+The town is attractive with its streets, houses with frescoes and arcades that border the squares.
+First of all, in this town, there is a covered bridge that is one of the most important monuments of Italy.

 And also, after another flood of the 1748, they rebuilt the bridge just as the project of Palladio.
 As a result, they use the same solution after its demolition in World War II.

-Furthermore, we can say that it is an important town for pottery.
+Furthermore, Bassano del Grappa is an important town for pottery.

 We use to say that the town of Asolo is the city with a hundred horizons.
 Hence, this medieval walled town of Asolo presides over a grouped range of about thirty gentle hills.
 And they are along the PreAlp foothills.

 As a result, we can see some palaces with frescoes along the narrow streets of this medieval little town.
 And also a castle stands in the main square of Asolo.
-And worth a mention Robert Browning and Eleonora Duse that loved Asolo.
+Worth a mention, Robert Browning and Eleonora Duse loved Asolo.
 Furthermore, Duse was the actress who played the works of D’Annunzio.
 And she is in the cemetery of Sant’Anna of Asolo.

-In this villa, there is the best of two of the main figures of the Italians in the sixteenth century.
-And as a result, we talk about Palladio and Paolo Veronese, whose careers crossed here and nowhere else.
+In this villa, there is the best of two of the main Italian figures of the sixteenth century.
+As a result, we talk about Palladio and Paolo Veronese, whose careers crossed here and nowhere else.
 Hence the villa was for the brothers Daniele and Marcantonio.
 They were men of a high humanist training and diverse culture interests.
 And they made the process of designing the house far more of a collaborative venture.
 For sure than most of Palladio’s other projects.
-Hence the farm had all the functions in the ground floor.
+As a result, the farm had all the functions in the ground floor.
 Therefore it’s in the living area of the piano nobile that the brothers show their most refined aspect.
 It is where Veronese made a series of frescoes that has no equal anywhere in northern Italy.
 In front of the villa stands the Tempietto of Palladio.